HMAS Voyager (II)

 Voyager (II), the first ship to complete, mounted three twin 40-mm Bofors, one either side of the bridge superstructure, and the third abaft the second funnel.
 Both Vampire (II) and Vendetta (II) were completed with two single mounts abreast the superstructure and two twin mounts (one on each beam) abaft the second funnel.

-The following is an extract from HMAS Voyager (II)'s "Welcome Aboard" brochure, which elaborates on all the then innovative features aboard this brand new warship:
+The following is an extract from HMAS Voyager (II)'s "Welcome Aboard" brochure, which elaborates on the innovative features of the then new class of warship:

 Accommodation & Habitability

-Voyager (II)'s complement comprises 17 officers and 297 ratings.
-Officers are accommodated in single, two and three berth cabins dispersed throughout the ship.
-Ratings sleep in three-tiered bunks, each fitted with its own reading lamp, and which can fold vertically when not in used to allow for recreation.
+Voyager (II)'s complement comprised 17 officers and 297 ratings.
+Officers were accommodated in single, two and three berth cabins dispersed throughout the ship.
+Ratings slept in three-tiered bunks, each fitted with its own reading lamp.
+The bunks were folded vertically when not in used to allow for expanded recreation space.

-The dining area is completely separate from the sleeping spaces, and messing for junior ratings is on a cafeteria basis, each rating collecting his plates from a pick-up position at the galley where his meals are served by cooks. s and s mess in a separate dining hall, their food being served to them by messmen.
-Both with junior ratings and s and s it is necessary to have three sittings for each meal because of the necessity to reduce the dining areas to a minimum.
-The ship has three galleys; the Wardroom galley serving the wardroom above by means of a food hoist, and two ship's company galleys, the forward galley feeding 220 junior ratings and the after galley serving up to 80 s and s.
-The after galley also incorporates a bakery which meets the daily bread requirements of the entire ship's company.
+The cafeteria was separate from sleeping spaces and junior ratings collected their crockery from the galley where meals were served by cooks before sitting down to dine.
+The senior sailors mess was separate from the main cafeteria and their food was served by a duty messmen.
+There were usually three sittings for each meal to reduce the dining congestion and allow for watchkeeping.
+The ship has three galleys; the Wardroom galley, serving the wardroom situated above, by means of a food hoist, and two ship's company galleys, the forward galley feeding 220 junior ratings and the after galley serving up to 80 senior sailors.
+The after galley also incorporated a bakery that met the daily bread requirements of the entire ship's company.

-Each rating has his individual locker in which to stow his kit.
-Domestic facilities include a laundry which caters for the majority of the week's wash.
-Built-in ironing boards are provided in each mess.
+Each rating had his individual locker in which to stow his kit.
+Domestic facilities included a laundry which catered for the majority of the week's wash.
+Built-in ironing boards were provided in each mess.

 With Acting-CAPT G.J.B.
 Crabb, DSC, RAN as her first commanding officer, HMAS Voyager (II) was commissioned into service in a traditional ceremony on 12th February 1957.
 As the first of the Daring class of destroyer entering Royal Australian Navy service, she had an extensive trials and workup period, spending the first eleven months of her career in Australian waters.
 CAPT 'Buster' Crabb was fiercely and passionately enthusiastic about the capabilities of Voyager (II) and the new Daring Class.